Applicants are advised to apply early, to submit all materials as requested, and to resolve promptly any problems or questions that may arise.

 The School of Dentistry offers an education program for foreign trained dentists, International Dentist Program (IDP).
 For information about this program please click here .

 The University of California requires a non-refundable application fee of $80 for US citizens and Permanent Residents and $100 for international students, including Canadian citizens.
 A limited number of application fee waivers are available to socio-economically disadvantaged applicants.
-Information will be made available to applicants invited to submit the Secondary Application.
+Information will be made available to applicants invited to submit the Supplemental Application.

 A non-refundable deposit of $1,000, which will be applied toward the applicant's registration fee, will be required upon notice of provisional admission.
 Applicants who do not pay the deposit within the period stipulated will have their offer of admission rescinded.